-"Moto" Configuration
+"Moto" Configuration (if so equipped)

 It is recommended to deploy and stow the "moto" seat when the watercraft is out of the water or securely docked.
 If not possible, it should be done on calm water.
 Refer to the "MOTO" SEAT RELEASE BUTTON for detailed installation procedure.